 If you are an undocumented immigrant in the U.S., and have been arrested or otherwise placed in removal (deportation) proceedings, applying for a green card through a family member might be the last thing you'd think you would be eligible for.
 After all, if you were eligible for a green card, wouldn't you have applied for it already?

-Nevertheless, it sometimes happens that an undocumented immigrant is eligible to apply to adjust status through a U.S. citizen or permanent resident family member regardless of having been placed in removal proceedings.
-The usual reasons include that the person didn't previously realize he or she was eligible for a green card, or the timing just happened to work out so that the person's eligibility (perhaps due to a recent marriage or current "priority date") coincided with an arrest by U.S. immigration authorities.
+Nevertheless, it sometimes happens that an undocumented immigrant is eligible to apply to adjust status (get a green card) through a U.S. citizen or permanent resident family member regardless of having been placed into removal proceedings.
+The usual reasons include that they didn't previously realize they were eligible for a green card, or the timing just happened to work out so that their eligibility (perhaps due to a recent marriage or current "priority date") coincided with an arrest by U.S. immigration authorities.